SchoolProject12345/OCardGame/README.md

 # OCardGame
-OCardGame is a little chaotic card game coded exhaustively in Python (why though TwT).
+OCardGame is a little chaotic card game coded exhaustively in Python.
 Inspired by the popular game *Magic The Gathering*, fight powerful monsters through special abilities and level up your card companions!

 ## Rules
 - To be Added

 ## Coding Conventions & Rules
-- All variables and function should be in lowercase or snake_case *(e.g. `AbstractCard.from_json`)*
+- All variables and function should be in lowercase or snake_case *(e.g. `abstract_card.from_json`)*
 - All constants (variables that are indented not to change, as constants does not exist in Python) should be in UPPERCASE or UPPER_SNAKE_CASE (e.g. `CARDS`)
 - All type/class should be in UpperCamelCase (e.g. `AbstractCard`)
 - All commit message must be a an exhaustive descirption of the new feature.